 The overall vision and application of the information was relatable and NOT overwhelming.

 At Person Centered Tech—you guessed it—we’re real people.
 We’re based in beautiful Portland, Oregon and proud of it.

-Roy was an independent web developer for many years before making the transition to a therapy private practice.
-He quickly found that the mental health profession needed expert guidance on technology topics.
-Roy founded Person-Centered Tech (PCT) in 2010 after helping answer a colleague’s questions about legal and ethical use of email.
-His research to answer that first question exposed him to the industry’s difficulties applying the HIPAA-mandated risk assessment perspective to issues of technology
+Roy was an independent web developer for many years before transitioning to a therapy private practice.
+He quickly found that the mental health profession needed expert technology-related guidance.
+Roy founded Person-Centered Tech (PCT) in 2010 after helping answer a colleague’s questions about email’s legal and ethical use.
+His research to answer that first question exposed him to the industry’s difficulties in applying the HIPAA-mandated risk assessment perspective to issues of technology.

 Brian spent fifteen years as a software engineer, earning an MBA and helping Roy here and there with PCT along the way.
 In 2015 Brian left the software industry, became a new father, and dedicated the time remaining after baby care to PCT.
-He takes care of taxes and accounting, contributes his own technology perspective, tries to get Roy to take some breaks, and even writes some software from time to time.
+He takes care of taxes and accounting, contributes his own technology perspective, and even writes some software from time to time.

 Brian really loves to talk about VPNs and remote access.